jruns/wordpress-detector/README.md

 # wordpress-detector
 A simple browser extension notifying of a WordPress site in your current tab.

-## Location installation instructions
+## Installation instructions
-1. Download a release zip file
+1. Download a release xpi file from this github repo
 2. Go to about:addons
 3. Click the gear icon next to the "Manage Your Extensions" heading
-4. Select "Install Add-on From File..." and select the release file
+4. Select "Install Add-on From File..." and select the release file you downloaded
 5. Pin the extension to the Toolbar

 ## ToDo